rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Pickup Request

-This action allows you to pick up a request in your name as a technician.
+Pick up (assign) a given request in your name as a technician.

 ##### Input